Tejas1415/Breast_Cancer-Classification-through-KNN_Classifier./README.md

 KNN classifier was proved to be efficient during the classification over the input data with over 97% accuracy.
 SVM classifier could not achieve efficient results as compared to the KNN classifier.

+The code is well commented and self explanatory, incase of further doubts feel free to contact me at tejastk.reddy@gmail.com